Experimental Rules Rolling out for 2022 Season

 Consistent with the preferences of fans, these rules are designed to improve the pace of play, create more action on the field, and reduce player injuries.
 Many experimental rules were first tested on a limited basis in 2021.
 The use of the most promising rules has been expanded to additional levels of play, providing more players and fans with exposure to the rules and allowing the Competition Committee to better evaluate the impact of each on game play.

-Below is a summary of the experimental rules that will be tested during the 2022 Minor League season:
+Below is a summary of the experimental rules that will be tested during Bisons games this season.

 PITCH TIMER: On-field timers will be used at all full-season affiliates to enforce regulations designed to create a crisp pace of play, with batters required to be ready to hit and pitchers required to deliver the pitch within allotted periods of time.
 With runners on base, pitchers will have additional allotted time for each pitch but will risk automatic baserunner advancement if a third pick-off attempt or step-off within the same plate appearance is made without recording an out.
 These rules were used in tandem in the Low-A West and in the Arizona Fall League in 2021 and led to a significant improvement in pace of play and a reduction in average game time of more than 20 minutes.